globalbrain/sefirot/docs/components/input-textarea.md

 ### `:auto-resize`

 Automatically resize the height of the input based on the content.
-The default is `false`. `:rows` option will be ignored when this prop is set.
+The default is `false`.

+When this props is set, the `:rows` will be treated as `min-height`.
+For example, `:rows="5"` will set the minimum height of the input to 5 rows, and auto resize from there based on the content.

 If you pass a number, it will be the maximum number of rows before it starts to scroll.
 If you pass `true`, no maximum height will be set.
-[Can I Use?](https://caniuse.com/mdn-css_properties_field-sizing_content)
+This feature uses [`field-sizing`](https://caniuse.com/mdn-css_properties_field-sizing_content) CSS property.

 ```ts
 interface Props {